Bealby/grandpas-pocket-watch-shop/README.md

 potentially create extra business and profit for Grandpa's Pocket Watch Shop.

-To allow for super users to Add/ Edit/ Remove products directly from the Website was also not instigated as this is not appropriate and could be a securuty risk.
+To allow for 'superusers' to Add/ Edit/ Remove products directly from the Website was also not instigated as this is not appropriate and could be a securuty risk.
 Instead Add/ Edit, Remove can only be carried out in Admin.